-Screening When to receive screening Height, weight, and BMI 2 Screen each year or as your doctor suggests.
+Screening When to receive screening Height, weight, and BMI 2 Each year or as your doctor suggests.
 Men with a high BMI (30 or more) should be offered intensive weight loss interventions to help increase exercise and improve eating habits.
-Abdominal aortic aneurysm (enlarged blood vessels in the abdomen) Screen once between ages 65 and 75 if you have ever smoked.
-Blood pressure Screen each year or as your doctor suggests.
+Abdominal aortic aneurysm (enlarged blood vessels in the abdomen) One time between ages 65 and 75 if you have ever smoked.
+Blood pressure Each year or as your doctor suggests.
 Recheck high readings at home.
-Cardiovascular (CVD) risk assessment Screen as your doctor suggests between ages 40 and 75.
-Men at increased risk should be offered a low- to moderate-dose statin (cholesterol medicine).
+Cardiovascular disease (CVD) risk assessment As your doctor suggests from ages 40 to 75.
+Men who are at increased risk should be offered a low- to moderate-dose statin (cholesterol medicine).
 Lipid screening may be required to assess risk.
-Colorectal cancer From ages 45 to 75, your doctor may suggest one or more of these test options: • Direct visualization tests - Colonoscopy - CT colonography - Flexible sigmoidoscopy • Stool-based tests - Fecal immunochemical test (FIT) - Guaiac-based fecal occult blood test (gFOBT) - Multi-targeted stool DNA test (FIT-DNA)
+Colorectal cancer From ages 45 to 75, your doctor may suggest one or more of these test options: Direct visualization tests Colonoscopy CT colonography Flexible sigmoidoscopy Stool-based tests Fecal immunochemical test (FIT) Guaiac-based fecal occult blood test (gFOBT) Multi-targeted stool DNA test (FIT-DNA)